aiml-utulsa/WorkshopTemplate2025/README.md

 ### File Structure

-Your agents will be submitted via zip file such as "timAgent.zip".
+Your agents will be submitted via zip files such as "timAgent1.zip".
 Please do not include your `__pycache__` folder for the workshop organizer's sanity and hard drive space.
 Inside your zip folder, you must include a python file `blah.py` which includes a class that implements `Agent` of the form:

 ```python
 from Agent import Agent